sumantripuraneni/secrets-sync-agent/README.md

       medium: Memory
 ```

-Agent can provide scerets in various file formats such as -
+Agent can write scerets in various file formats such as - <br>
 *  Json
 *  Yaml
 *  Ini